devbis/ble2mqtt/README.md

 ```

-You do not need sharing `/var/run/dbus`, because `dbus` will start in the container.
+You do not need to share `/var/run/dbus`, because `dbus` will start in the container.

 NOTE: `--net=host` and `--cap-add=NET_ADMIN` is required as it needs to use and control the bluetooth interface